billkarsh/SpikeGLX/Markdown/Slot_Help.md

 Imec currently makes two kinds of devices that can operate probes:

 * PXI "modules," a.k.a. "base stations," a.k.a. "cards."
-* USB "Oneboxes," a.k.a. "base stations."
+* USB "OneBoxes," a.k.a. "base stations."

 Both types of devices are also called "**slots**," and that is the name you will see most often in the software.
 For example, error messages will refer